Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 The Simple Answer

-Final placement matters because moving material close to the work area is not the same as placing material exactly where it needs to go.
+Final placement matters because moving material close to the work area is not the same as placing it where the completed job requires it.

 Getting material to the property is one step.